Judging a Cutting Horse Competition

-Certified judges are rated AA, AAA or AAAA, with the latter being the highest category.
+Certified judges are rated A, AA, AAA or AAAA, with the latter being the highest category.
 These ratings depend upon the number of events an individual has judged, evaluations of the individuals judging performance at judging clinics and scores received on bi-annual tests.
 However, the real proving ground for any judge is in the contest arena.

 The NCHA Judging Department makes the most of today's technology.
 Video is used to monitor all NCHA-approved events.
 A videotaped contest can be reviewed immediately following the contest by the judges to determine if a mistake was made in the application of a penalty, and the score may then be adjusted to reflect a final, more appropriate score.

 Competition from the Judges Point of View